kreismit/ECE4960/labs.md

         artemis@artemis-VirtualBox:~/Shared/ECE4960/Lab9$ ./test.py
     [(1.0, 656.0), (21.0, 736.0), (41.0, 1245.0), (61.0, 1889.0), (81.0, 0.0), (101.0, 0.0), (121.0, 1365.0), (141.0, 1801.0), (162.0, 1106.0), (182.0, 874.0), (201.0, 730.0), (221.0, 1251.0), (241.0, 1395.0), (261.0, 526.0), (281.0, 1512.0), (301.0, 894.0), (321.0, 643.0), (341.0, 577.0)]

 I struggled for a long time to call the Bluetooth `asyncio`-based code from a procedural external function; of great help were the [`asyncio` documentation](https://docs.python.org/3/library/asyncio.html) and [Dan's cheat sheet on `asyncio`.](https://cheat.readthedocs.io/en/latest/python/asyncio.html) When I made it work, I tested it in a terminal window (not in a Jupyter notebook); running it in the Jupyter notebook gave error messages like `RuntimeError: This event loop is already running`.
-The event loop which was running was that of `iPython`, which powers the Jupyter Notebook.
-I could not start a new event loop from a running event loop in `iPython`, so I ran the code in a terminal window for the rest of the lab.
+The event loop which was running was that of iPython, which powers the Jupyter Notebook.
+I could not start a new event loop from a running event loop in iPython, so I ran the code in a terminal window for the rest of the lab.
 Below were the results of the first "successful" run.

 ```
 artemis@artemis-VirtualBox:~/Shared/ECE4960/Lab9$ ./realRobot.py